mvespier/INSAccess/back/README.md

 # InsAccess
 A web app created for the INSA of Rouen Normandie.
 The goal is to implement a simple class agenda similar to INSAgenda (https://github.com/INSAgenda) with a focus more driven on adding custom event for the association and club at INSA and other utilities for the students.
-This project aim is NOT to replace INSAgenda, but is more of an alternative for those who wants, it is made first and foremost as an excuse to make a fun project and for discovering web app coding.
+This project's aim is NOT to replace INSAgenda, but is more of an alternative for those who wants, it is made first and foremost as an excuse to make a fun project and for discovering web app coding.

 # Table of content